penumbra-zone/penumbra/docs/guide/src/pcli/transaction.md

 Penumbra aims to implement full IBC support for cross-chain asset transfers.
 For now, however, we're only running a relayer between the Penumbra testnet and the [Osmosis testnet] chains.
-For Testnet 62 Iapetus, the channel information is:
+For Testnet 63 Rhea, the channel information is:

 <!--
 To update the information below, update the Hermes config, then run: